cbosoft/SinGAN/README.md

 ### Harmonisation

 In harmonisation, you need to give SinGAN a reference and a background image.
 You can also give it a scale to start the generation at (defaults to zero).
+Dilation radius is used to blur the mask when pasting the harmonised image back - a bigger radius will result in a bigger 'halo' effect around the harmonised object.

 ```yaml
 mode: train